claudiuandrei/fnv1a/README.md

 ## Usage Node

-This is a port of [@sindresorhus/fnv1a](https://github.com/sindresorhus/fnv1a), through the code is slightly by using the newer TextEncoder standard.
+This is a port of [@sindresorhus/fnv1a](https://github.com/sindresorhus/fnv1a), through the code is different slightly by using the newer TextEncoder standard.

 ```js
 import fnv1a from "@denox/fnv1a";